11 Best FREE Embroidery Software for Digitizing & Editing

 bernina artlink free download

-Bernina Artlink 8 is another basic editing software with similar capabilities to the other free embroidery programs on this list.
+Bernina Artlink 8 is another basic editing software with capabilities similar to those of the other free embroidery programs on this list.
 It’s just the teaser for Bernina’s full embroidery software package.

 Artlink allows for basic design resizing, rotation, and even mirroring.
 You can combine embroidery designs, change thread colors, convert designs from one file format to another, and simulate a stitch out of the design.